slorber/gatsby-plugin-react-native-web/README.md

 # Example usage

-Here is a Gatsby page that renders fine:
+Here is a simple Gatsby page that renders fine:

 ```js
 import React from 'react'